 Some people believe they can rid themselves of fear and anxiety through knowledge alone and so jump from one person to the next hoping to be free of anxiety and fear in one go and then they can go out and live again.
 In doing so they stay stuck in seeking mode as they don’t want to go through the period of discomfort that is needed to reverse the process of avoidance.

-Yes knowledge does help unmask a lot of myths about anxiety/fear, it helps you to be able to accept its presence better through understanding it.
+Yes, knowledge does help unmask a lot of myths about anxiety/fear, it helps you to be able to accept its presence better through understanding it.
 It helps to understand why you are doing what you are doing and the process you have to go through.
 But at the end of the day, knowledge is pointless if you never take the actual leap to go out and live your life once again.
 Doing so beats any amount of knowledge hands down.

 I am not saying it is easy and a lot of people may get defensive and go on about how tough it is.
 I understand this – it was for me also – but it is through the toughest moments that real freedom comes.
-Even if you make small steps at first and stay committed to expand your life little by little on a daily basis, then this is enough to start the process of reversal.
+Even if you make small steps at first and stay committed to expanding your life little by little on a daily basis, then this is enough to start the process of reversal.
 Building my understanding was massive for me, but the only reason I live my life fully now is that I engaged in living again no matter how I felt.